 This is incredibly inefficient and leaves you exhausted.
 You have no energy left over at the end of the day.

-You know that uncle that you love who has a belly that makes him look pregnant?
+Do you know that uncle that you love who has a belly that makes him look pregnant?

 That, my friends, is visceral fat.